 Treating the Symptoms

 Most of the time, symptoms associated with a degenerative spine can be managed with pain medication, physical therapy, behavior modification or other conservative treatment methods.
 However, if chronic pain or discomfort persists despite weeks or months of conservative treatment, surgery might become an option.
-Traditional open back surgery for nerve compression related to conditions such as a herniated disc, a bulging disc or facet disease involves the use of general anesthesia, a long hospital stay and a lengthy recuperation.
+Traditional open back surgery for nerve compression related to conditions such as a herniated disc, a bulging disc or facet disease involves a long hospital stay and a lengthy recuperation.

-Laser Spine Institute offers a minimally invasive, endoscopic alternative to traditional surgery, with outpatient service, deep IV sedation instead of general anesthesia and a much shorter recuperation.
+Laser Spine Institute offers a minimally invasive, endoscopic alternative to traditional surgery, with outpatient service that has a much shorter recuperation period.
 Contact Laser Spine Institute to learn more, or for a free review of an MRI or CT scan.